 Edward Norton is a method actor.
 He delves deep into the skin of the character, and at times he isn’t really acting on screen.
 He is just being himself.
 Such was the case with ‘Primal Fear’, where he was required to play multiple facets of the same character.
-Considering it was his debut, Norton hit the sweet spots with effortless ease and made the character of Aaron Stampler a scathing commentary on the societies outlook on introverts.
-A timid, fearful altar boy is alleged of murder.
+Considering it was his debut, Norton hit the sweet spots with effortless ease and made the character of Aaron Stampler a scathing commentary on society’s outlook on introverts.
+A timid, fearful altar boy is accused of murder.
 A hotshot attorney agrees to work pro-bono for him, not out of generosity or necessity, but just to test himself and challenge himself to do the impossible.
-The seemingly benign and helpless kid is revealed to be a raging psychopath, which surface during fits of blackouts and control Aaron.
+The seemingly benign and helpless kid is revealed to be a raging psychopath who surfaces during fits of blackouts and controls Aaron.

 Read More: Best Western Movies of All Time

 Oh, boy.
 Christian Bale.
 Another one of his soul-shaking efforts saw him give life to the character of Trevor, an insomniac machinist who has been emaciated and socially reclused because of it.
 One day at work, hell breaks loose as a stranger distracts him, which accidentally culminates in one of his co-workers losing his hand.
 His sole comfort from the atrocities of his life is Stevie, a prostitute who genuinely cares about him, and later Maria, a waitress at a diner he frequents.
 But unexpected sightings of the strange man, now revealed to be Ivan, start playing on his mind, pushing him into paranoia and insolvency.
 The gripping thriller is shouldered by Bale, and a strong narrative, ceases to unravel itself with virtuoso twists Hitchcock would have been proud of.

 Read More: Best Vigilante Movies of All Time